Socrat35/LAMID_PREVENT-AD/README.md

 Users can choose one of the following tool to download the open PREVENT-AD images:
   - a Python script called `LAMID_PREVENT-AD.py`
   - Jupiter Notebook called `LAMID_PREVENT-AD.ipynb`
+  - a newer Python script called `BHD.py`

 See section 2 below for the installation steps required for the tools available in this repository.